CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 fn:tokenize(fn:lower-case(fn:translate(fn:string-join($words, " "), "!?.',-", "")), " ")
 ```

-As we saw in the previous session, the XQuery 3.1 Recommendation introduced the 'arrow operator' to avoid writing these kinds of expressions.
-The arrow operator pipes the value of a previous expression as the first argument to another expression.
+As we saw in the previous session, the XQuery 3.1 Recommendation introduced the *arrow operator* to avoid writing these kinds of expressions.
+The arrow operator pipes the value of a previous expression as the first argument to another function.
 So, for example, we could rewrite the expression above like this:

 ```xquery
 xquery version "3.1";